moodymudskipper/safejoin/README.md

 safejoin
 --------

-The package *safejoin* features wrappers around pakckages *dplyr* and *fuzzyjoin*'s functions to join safely using various checks.
+The package *safejoin* features wrappers around packages *dplyr* and *fuzzyjoin*'s functions to join safely using various checks.

 Install package with: